Ted Lasso leadership is all the rage, with good reason. Learn about leading with empathy, kindness, owning mistakes, and helping others grow.

-One of the most important senses most humans posses is pain.
+One of the most important senses most humans possess is pain.
 Pain allows us to learn very quickly from our mistakes.
 Picking up a sharp object, falling over, bumping into things, dropping something on your foot; the pain involved quickly allows children to learn not to do these things.

 Without the pain, children would not learn through their failures.
 Without this failure, they would not learn how to succeed.

-If at first you don’t succeed
+If at first you don’t succeed…

-While success should certainly be celebrated, what can make a company stand out is not just how it how it deals with success but how it deals with failure.
+While success should certainly be celebrated, what can make a company stand out is not just how it how it deals with success, but also how it deals with failure.

-I have run Envoy for over 20 years and, in that time, we have had both successes and failures (luckily more of former and less of the latter).
-We have run hundreds of projects and each one has had its own challenges, successes and failures.
-The important thing is to understand the failures and learn from them.
+I’ve run Envoy for over 20 years and, in that time, we have had both successes and failures (luckily more of former and less of the latter).
+We’ve run hundreds of projects, and each has had its own challenges, successes, and failures.

-If you look at the history of successful entrepreneurs, you will often see that they had multiple failures before they then became successful.
+If you look at the history of successful entrepreneurs, you’ll often see they had multiple failures before becoming successful.
 Does anyone remember the Apple Newton?
-That was a spectacular failure, but I would question whether we would have iPhones and iPads now had Apple not launched the Newton and learned why it failed.
+That was a spectacular failure, but I question whether we’d have iPhones and iPads now had Apple not launched the Newton and learned why it failed.

 James Dyson developed thousands of prototypes of his vacuum cleaner, learning from each one, before he came up with a version that worked and propelled him to be one the most successful entrepreneurs in the world.

-A/B or multivariate testing is fairly standard for most online retailers where different layouts, messages, calls to action and functions are tested against one another to see which achieves the best result.
+A/B or multivariate testing is fairly standard for most online retailers where different layouts, messages, calls to action, and functions are tested against one another to see which achieves the best result.

 Amazon is famous for focusing on evidence-based user experience.
 Any changes to the user experience of their platform is thoroughly tested and only made available to everyone once the evidence shows the correct results.
 They never deploy changes just based on an opinion of one or a few people.

-It is important to take this approach when implementing any design or change to user experience.
-I have seen so many examples in the past where a change to UX is based on the opinion of one UX designer or the just internal e-commerce team.
+I’ve seen so many examples in the past where a change to UX is based on the opinion of one UX designer, or the just internal e-commerce team.
 This can often be a mistake.

 User prototype testing is where a clickable prototype is tested with a group of users.
 This can be an incredibly valuable exercise to undertake and you will often find that an area of UX or functionality that seems to be clear to the designers completely confuses real users.

 We had a real example of this during a recent project.
-We developed an online configurator for a product that is quite complex to buy.
-We were quite proud of this tool and both the client and the designers felt that the tool was very easy and intuitive to use but when the clickable prototype was put in front of users who do not know the product very well, it very quickly became clear that users got lost and found the tool hard to use.This failure was an incredibly valuable lesson and allowed us to go back and redesign the tool and retest it to much better success.
+We developed an online configurator for a product that’s quite complex to buy.
+We were quite proud of this tool, and both the client and the designers felt that the tool was very easy and intuitive to use – but when the clickable prototype was put in front of users who don’t know the product very well, it very quickly became clear that users got lost and found the tool hard to use.This failure was an incredibly valuable lesson and allowed us to go back and redesign the tool and retest it, with much better success.

-Some of the biggest and most successful companies in the world have made a point of celebrating failures that have come about through appropriate risk taking and innovation as well as their successes.
+Some of the biggest and most successful companies in the world have made a point of celebrating failures that have come about through appropriate risk taking and innovation, as well as their successes.

 Tata famously has a ‘Dare to Try’ award which is awarded to those failures that came through innovation and gave the company some valuable lessons.
 Proctor and Gamble have a ‘Heroic Failure’ award that honours employees or teams who gained the most insight from a failure.
-Facebook has grown through constant experimentation and risk taking.

 What is common among these initiatives is that they encourage innovation and risk taking and accept that failures can offer very valuable lessons that then helps the organisation go on to succeed.